typed-ember/ember-cli-typescript/README.md

 [pt4]: http://www.chriskrycho.com/2018/typing-your-ember-update-part-4.html

+### Environment configuration typings

+Along with the @types/ files mentioned above, ember-cli-typescript adds a starter interface for `config/environment.js` in `config/environment.d.ts`.
+This interface will likely require some changes to match your app.

-## Service and controller injections
+### Service and controller injections

 Ember does service and controller lookups with the `inject` helpers at runtime, using the name of the service or controller being injected up as the default value—a clever bit of metaprogramming that makes for a nice developer experience.
 TypeScript cannot do this, because the name of the service or controller to inject isn't available at compile time in the same way.
 This means that if you do things the normal Ember way, you will have to specify the type of your service or controller explicitly everywhere you use it.